pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 ## Advantages

-The structure shown in _Figure 3_, even if it is still human-readable, has been designed to be non human-centric.
-This is a major point if we consider Fielding's quote above.
+Hypermedia means that no API documentation is needed to navigate between the application states.
+So, beyond theory, **a real-life-working hypermedia model** is the main promise of the JSAX-RS HATEOAS API.

+The structure in _Figure 3_ follows a basic set of constraints that made it understandable by automatized systems.
+These rules are shown below:

+- separation of concerns
 - uniform structure
 - semantic information

+Thus, even if it is still human-readable, JSAX-RS HATEOAS API has been designed to be non human-centric.

+### Separation of concerns

+By separating the HATEOAS data structure into three different components, JAX-RS ensure that the client is never responsible for determining the role of each item: the application state, or its possible transitions.

+Moreover, client knows where to find relevant information without the need for prior extra knowledge provided by third party tools (eg: app domain, type of resource, etc.).

 ### Uniform structure

-JSAX-RS HATEOAS API avoids the use of conventional knowledge provided by the application, or any global empiric practice.
-The `self` and `users` property exposed in _Figure 1_ are good example of these.
+The `self` and `users` property exposed in _Figure 1_ are good example of what <em>extra knowledge</em> means.

-In this sample, client must kon that `self` refers to the current state while `users` refers to a collection of the type of `User`.
+In this sample, client must know that `self` refers to the current state while `users` refers to a collection of the type of `User`.
 But, no specification exists for this structure.
-Moreover, the application does not provide knowledge to turn the structure into information, in a non human-centric way.
+In addition, the application does not provide knowledge to turn that structure into information.
+Consequently, there is no possibility for a fully independent system to process these data without the help of Human beings.

+But, the use of a uniform structure solves these issues.
+If the client

 ### Semantic information

 Semantic information provides more flexibility without addition of contextual knowledge from the API.
+If the client and the API share an universal dictionary

 Let's consider the following transitions:

 ```json
 ...